-- 11.5.5 The direct assessments and judgements given in this chapter were limited by both the finite data on which they were based and the proposed works to which they are addressed.
-The assessment utilised a variety of publicly available data sources; therefore, the study was limited by the age and limitations inherent in the data. - 11.5.6 Conditions at the Application Site will change over time due to natural variations and may be affected by human activities.
+- 11.5.5 The direct assessments and judgements given in this chapter are limited by both the finite data on which they are based and the proposed works to which they are addressed.
+The assessment utilises a variety of publicly available data sources; therefore, the study is limited by the age and limitations inherent in the data. - 11.5.6 Conditions at the Principal Application Site will change over time due to natural variations and may be affected by human activities.
 In particular, groundwater, surface water and soil gas conditions should be anticipated to change with diurnal, seasonal and meteorological variations.
 Soil and water chemistry may change due to the actions of, for example, groundwater flows and microbiological activity.
 The likely variations in the data with time can be assessed following extended periods of measurement and statistical analyses.
-Unless specifically discussed in the text, such extended measurement and analysis was not carried out and the data collected were taken to be representative.

-11.5.7 The opinions included herein were based on the information obtained from the published information, investigations undertaken at the adjacent site and professional experience.
-The following reports have been considered the PRA (Appendix 11.1) produced during the scoping stage of the Facility.
-Two ground investigation report completed Biomass UK No. 3 Ltd Project adjacent to the Application Site have been used to support this assessment.
+Unless specifically discussed in the text, such extended measurement and analysis was not carried out and the data collected were taken to be representative. - 11.5.7 The opinions included herein are based on the information obtained from the published information, investigations undertaken at the adjacent site and professional experience.
+Two ground investigation reports for sites adjacent to the Principal Application Site have been used to support this assessment, these are discussed in the PRA (Appendix 11.1) produced during the scoping stage of the Facility.
 The location of boreholes and trial pits undertaken during these investigations are detailed in Figure 11.6.
 The relevance and finding of these reports are set out below.